 This is my second article about RSI.
 In the first article, I have talked about RSI support/resistance breakout which is one of the RSI’s exceptional features: RSI Support and Resistance Breakout

-In the articles we have about MACD, it is explained what Divergence and Convergence are:
+In the articles we have published about MACD, it is explained what Divergence and Convergence are:

 RSI also forms Divergence and Convergence which is a strong reversal signal.

-Note: RSI’s default setting is 14, but the RSI setting we use is 9.
+Note: RSI’s default settings is 14, but the RSI settings we use here is 9.

 An example of RSI Divergence which is combined with a very strong bearish engulfing candlestick pattern (the red arrow):

-RSI Convergence forms when the price goes down and makes lower lows, and at the same time RSI goes up and makes higher lows.
-This pattern forms at the bottom of the bear markets (downtrends) is also a reversal pattern indicating that the downtrend will reverse and the price will go up soon.
-RSI Convergence also forms usually sooner than the price reversal.
-Therefore, it is an early and leading signal indicating that the price will go up soon.
+RSI Convergence forms when price goes down and makes lower lows, and at the same time, RSI goes up and makes higher lows.
+This pattern forms at the bottom of bear markets (downtrends) is also a reversal pattern indicating that the downtrend will reverse and the price will go up soon.
+Like RSI Divergence, RSI Convergence usually forms sooner than price reversal.
+Therefore, it is an early and leading signal indicating that price will go up soon.

 Like RSI Divergence, we’d better not to go long as soon as RSI Convergence forms on the chart, because it is possible that the price keeps on going down and making more lower lows, even when there is RSI Convergence already formed on the chart.
 It is recommended to go long when another reversal setup like resistance breakout, or a strong bullish candlestick pattern like Bullish Engulfing or Piercing Line forms on the chart.

-Sometimes MACD also forms a divergence or convergence at the same time that there is RSI divergence or convergence.
-Having MACD and waiting for both of the RSI and MACD to form divergence or convergence at the same time, will considerably lower the positions risks.
+Sometimes, MACD also forms a divergence or convergence at the same time that there is RSI Divergence or Convergence.
+Having MACD and waiting for both RSI and MACD to form divergence or convergence at the same time will considerably lower the risks.